 Upcoming Book Events in Other Cities

-- Ferry Building Marketplace, San Francisco, CA: July 26 PM
+- Book Passage, Ferry Building Marketplace, San Francisco, CA: July 26 at 6 PM.
+Book Signing.

-- Preserved, Oakland, CA: July 27 (More information forthcoming)
+- Preserved, Oakland, CA: July 27 at 6 pm.
+Food and Culture Swap!

 - Sacramento Public Library, Sacramento, CA: July 30 at 1 pm.

 - Philly Swappers Summer Food Swap, Philadelphia, PA: August 3 at 7 pm

 - Cook, Philadelphia, PA: August 6 at 2 pm.
 Cooking demonstration on edible gifts, including Beer-Caraway Mustard, Citrus Curd, Salted Caramel Sauce and Sour Cherry Syrup.
 Class will includes taste of all of the above and a copy of the book. $95 (Only ten spots remaining!)

 - Headhouse Farmers Market, Philadelphia, PA: August 7 10 am to 2 pm.
 Book signing and sampling with Marisa McClellan of Food in Jars.